-A dealer's license for new motor vehicles allows you to sell and dismantle new and used vehicles (including trailers weighing more than 2,000 pounds when empty), and to run a body shop.
+Dealer license: A dealer's license for new motor vehicles allows you to sell and dismantle new and used vehicles and large trailers, and to run a body shop.
 A dealer's license for used motor vehicles limits your dealings to used vehicles.
-The same two types of licenses are also available for those dealing with new or used motorcycles, snowmobiles, off-highway vehicles, and small trailers (those weighing 750-1,999 pounds when empty).
+The same two types of licenses are also available for those dealing with new or used motorcycles, snowmobiles, off-highway vehicles, and small trailers (those weighing 750 through 1,999 lbs when empty).

 You must post your license certificate at the dealership and carry your license card with you when on the job or driving one of the vehicles.
-No matter when you receive your license, it expires every year at midnight on June 30.
-Unfortunately, your licensing fees will not be prorated for licensing periods shorter than one year.
+No matter when you receive your license, it expires annually at midnight on June 30.
+Unfortunately, your licensing fees will not be prorated.

 - A record of every vehicle bought or exchanged, or received or accepted for sale or exchange